CeliaCasanovas/CeliaCasanovas/README.md

 - Contributing to the Ruby and Lisp communities.
 - Learning about compiler and garbage collector theory and development.
 - Learning enough about computer science to be able to design my dream language - a friendly functional, object-oriented language inspired by Ruby, Scheme, F#, Haskell and the lambda calculus, which would transpile into JavaScript and compile into WASM.
+- Learning enough about computer science to be able to design my other dream language - a strongly-typed functional language with no garbage collection for videogame engines and audio processing.
 - Contributing to functional models of concurrency and parallelism.